trans-travel/trans-travel/us/al.md

 ## Jails / Prisons

- * Trans women would typically be housed with men.
+ * Trans women are housed with men.
- * Trans men would typically be housed with women
+ * Trans men are housed with women
- * Nonbinary people would typically be housed according to sex assigned at birth
+ * Nonbinary people are housed according to sex assigned at birth
- * If SB79 is signed by the governor (it is not signed as of Feb 20, 2025), it would likely require housing according to sex assigned at birth.
+ * Trans people are required to be housed according to sex assigned at birth.
+(Updated May 26, 2025)

 ## Legal Definition of Sex